Quantum algorithm for simulating real time evolution of lattice Hamiltonians: Algorithm and analysis

 \section{Algorithm and analysis}

 In this section we establish our main algorithmic result, restated below for convenience:

 \main*

 The algorithm is depicted in \Cref{fig:algorithm}.
 Before showing why this algorithm works, we provide a high-level overview of the algorithm and the structure of the proof.
 Since a time evolution unitary $U(T;0)$ is equal to $U(T=t_M; t_{M-1})U(t_{M-1},t_{M-2}) \cdots U(t_2;t_1)U(t_1; t_0 = 0)$, we will focus on a time evolution operator $U(t;0)$ where $t = \calO(1)$, generated by a slowly varying bounded Hamiltonian.
+The number $M$ of time slices is chosen to be $\calO(T)$.
 The key idea, as shown in \Cref{fig:algorithm}, is that the time-evolution operator, $e^{-itH}$ due to the full Hamiltonian $\sum_{X\subseteq \Lambda} h_X$ can be approximately written as a product

 Here $A\cup B = \Lambda$ and we think of $A$ and $B$ as large regions, but $Y$ as a small subset of $A$.
-The error in the approximation is exponentially small as long as $Y$ is large enough.
+The error in the approximation is exponentially small in the diameter of $Y$.
 This is formally proved in \Cref{lem:decomposition}, which is supported by \Cref{lem:ode} and \Cref{lem:LRB}.
 Applying this twice, using

 leads to a symmetric approximation as depicted at the bottom left of \Cref{fig:algorithm}.
 This procedure can then be repeated for the large operators supported on $A$ and $B$ to reduce the size of all the operators involved, leading to the pattern in \Cref{fig:algorithm} (a).
-This reduces the problem of implementing the time-evolution operator for $H$ into the problem of implementing smaller time-evolution operators, which can be implemented using known quantum algorithms.
-We now establish the lemmas needed to prove the result.
+This reduces the problem of implementing the time-evolution operator for $H$ into the problem of implementing smaller time-evolution operators, which can be implemented using known quantum algorithms. \footnote{ The condition on the Hamiltonian that each term be slowly varying with respect to time, is only needed to use Hamiltonian simulation algorithms of \cite{BerryEtAl2014,TS,Low2018,Kieferova2018}.
+If there is a Hamiltonian simulation algorithm whose gate count is polylogarithmic in accuracy and polynomial in system size and evolution time regardless of the time derivative, then our results will give an algorithm that is independent of the time derivative as well. }